 How to Make Japan's Viral Fried Whipped Cream Sandwich

 Japan is famous for its healthy cuisine, but it also popular for indulgent treats.
 Recently, a new viral snack has emerged—fried sandwiches.
-Originally crafted by Fruits Sand Three, a shop in Kama, Fukuoka, this treat gained such popularity that a dedicated store, Age.3, opened in Tokyo’s Ginza district.
+Originally made by Fruits Sand Three, a shop in Kama, Fukuoka, this treat gained such popularity that a dedicated store, Age.3, opened in Tokyo’s Ginza district.

 The name "Age.3" cleverly combines ageru (meaning "to deep fry") and "sand," short for "sandwich."
 Despite being located on the outskirts of Ginza, Age.3 draws crowds eager to try these unique creations, especially the fried whipped cream sandwich.